 One of my favorite fall traditions is heading to a nearby farm – it’s harvest season!
 The tractor or hay ride to the pumpkin fields, where we search and search for just the right pumpkin.
 A cup of hot apple cider, warming your hands.
 A walk through a corn maze with friends, getting lost, finding dead ends, and hiding behind the bend in the path to jump out and yell, ‘boo!’
 Enjoying the end-of-the-season goodies, like popcorn balls, fruit pies, caramel apples, and kettle corn.
 Here’s a few of the Best Corn Mazes & Pumpkin Patches the Northwest has to offer.

-Schilter Family Farm in Olympia, WA, is honoring Ken Griffey Jr. with their corn maze design this year.
-Griffey was inducted in the Hall of Fame this summer, and the Seattle Mariners have retired his ‘24’ jersey number.
+Schilter Family Farm in Olympia, WA, changes up the elaborate design of their corn maze design every year including one they did celebrating NW icon Ken Griffey, Jr. of the Seattle Mariners.
 The Pumpkin Patch is open from 10am-6pm daily.
 The Family Farm has many child-friendly activities, including a petting farm, duck races, and a giant sand table play area.
 Check out their website for weekday and weekend pricing.

-The Corn Maze at Bella Organic is celebrating the Portland Timbers 2015 MLS Cup Championship!
-The Corn Maze & Pumpkin Patch are open daily from 9am-6pm, with free hayrides to the pumpkin patch.
+The Corn Maze at Bella Organic is open daily from 9am-6pm, with free hayrides to the pumpkin patch.
 Fridays and Saturdays, the corn maze is open until 10pm.
-Bella Organic also has a Star Wars-themed Haunted Corn Maze on Friday and Saturday nights, til 10pm.
+Bella Organic also has a Haunted Corn Maze on Friday and Saturday nights, til 10pm.

 Fun for the Whole Family